Defending Licenses for over 10 years

 DUI Attorney in Olathe, KS

-Defending Your Rights After A Johnson County Drunk Driving Arrest.
-Free Consultations.
+Defending Your Rights After a Johnson County DUI Arrest - Free Consultations Available

 Every year, more and more people are charged with the crime of DUI.
 As a result, the legislatures in Kansas and Missouri are constantly providing for enhanced penalties and increased fines if you are found guilty.
 In addition to mandatory jail time and steep fines, being convicted of DUI can have disastrous effects on your current or future employment opportunities.